 and the prisoner subsequently gives written notice that he or she wants to be released on parole and is prepared to give the written acknowledgment or undertaking or both, the Board or the Governor (as the case may be) may then make a parole order.

-[(2) repealed]
+[(2) deleted]

 (3) The written notice must be given to the Board which, if the parole order is to be made by the Governor, must forward it to the Minister.